iver56/clap-detection/README.md

 ### Input device error

-Run `arecord -l` and see check the list of sound cards and subdevices that are available.
-If you want to use card 1, subdevice 0, then use the following csound option: `-i adc:hw:1,0`
+Run `arecord -l` and check the list of sound cards and subdevices that are available.
+If you, for example, want to use card 1, subdevice 0, then you should use the following csound option: `-i adc:hw:1,0`